evaca815/evaca815.github.io/index.md

 * Lab 10

     Lab 10 Part 1 is definitely one of my all time favorite labs we worked on.
 This Lab intoduced the concept of the header file that basically served as the basic knowledge for a program to function.
 This Lab brought the capability of multiple programs and functions all utilizing one header file and in this specific instance, we calculated the area of a rectangle and would give an error message when insufficient information was provided.

+* Lab 9

+    In Lab 9 Part 1, I personally believe to be of large significance, as our goal was to create a program that would generate the average of judge scores for an olympic game.
+This not only used floating point numbers, numbers that also have a decimal value, but would also provide flexibility by still working regardless the amount of scores imputed by the user.